-- Developing a modern day-to-day repairs service that responds to the needs of customers - Developing a long-term evidence-based Property Improvement Plan - Ensuring that buildings and land are safe, secure and compliant with all safety regulations - Maximising income by minimising the time property is vacant - Improving services to the public who require their homes to be adapted - Ensuring that repair and maintenance services are delivered in an efficient manner to maximise value for money. - Improving the energy efficiency and carbon footprint of Council homes.
+- Developing a modern day-to-day repairs service that responds to the needs of customers - Developing a long-term evidence-based Property Improvement Plan - Ensuring that buildings and land are safe, secure and compliant with all safety regulations - Maximising income by minimising the time property is vacant - Improving services to the public who require their homes to be adapted - Ensuring that repair and maintenance services are delivered in an efficient manner to maximise value for money. - Improving the energy efficiency and carbon footprint of Council homes. - Developing a robust approach to stock condition and asset management

-Over the next five years, the Service will face several challenges including changes brought about by welfare reform, climate change, the Housing and Planning Act and the Social Housing White Paper.
+Over the next five years, the service will face several challenges including changes brought about by welfare reform, climate change, the Housing and Planning Act and the Social Housing White Paper.